seiyaku

 The original 'Excelsior!' is reproduced at the bottom of this page for comparison, followed by some more ups and downs.

-Incidentally, if you are like myself and forget whether it should be "upwards" or "upward", "downwards" or "downward", etc. for British or American style of English, this (British English) monologues's title should help you to remember.
+And if you're like myself and forget whether it should be "upwards" or "upward", "downwards" or "downward", etc. for British English or American English, this (British English) monologues's title should help you to remember.

 'Twere getting dusk, one winter's night,